RocketDocs vs. Qvidian: a side-by-side comparison for banking

 What about Qvidian's 70-plus reports?

-Qvidian has invested heavily in reporting depth, with 70-plus out-of-the-box reports.
+Qvidian offers 70-plus out-of-the-box reports.
 RocketDocs reporting is more focused but covers the metrics that drive operational decisions: cycle time, win rate, SME load, library health, and audit trail queries.
 Custom reporting is available through the Open API for teams that need report patterns beyond the standard set.

 Is Upland Software a concern for Qvidian customers?